MeheD1i/Instruction-Following-Fine-Tuning-of-Large-Language-Models/README.md

 ## Acknowledgments
 This project was developed by Raiyan Ahmed, Mehedi Hasan, and Mahir Shahriar Abir.
 Special thanks to the creators of Alpaca and Camel-AI datasets for providing valuable resources.

+## Full Report
+For a detailed explanation of the methodology and results, refer to the [Instruction Fine-Tuning Report](./Instruction_FineTuning_Report.pdf).